Hudson County Community College logo

 Key Highlights

-• Established in 1974, HCCC was the first "contract" college in New Jersey and the second in the United States.
+• Founded in 1974, becoming the first "contract" college in New Jersey and second in the U.S.

-• Offers a unique transfer agreement with Saint Peter's College, allowing associate degree holders to continue their education at state college tuition rates.
+• Established a landmark transfer agreement with Saint Peter's College in 2012, allowing HCCC associate degree holders to pay state college tuition rates.

 Timeline